 (5) Evidence of anything said or admitted during the conciliation process is not admissible in proceedings before a court or tribunal.

-(6) If the conciliation process fails to result in the settlement of a complaint between the complainant and the respondent, the Director must investigate the complaint, unless of the opinion that an investigation is not warranted due to the likely costs and benefits of the investigation.
+(6) If the conciliation process fails to result in the settlement of a complaint between the complainant and the respondent, the Director may investigate the complaint, if of the opinion that an investigation is warranted, taking into account the likely costs and benefits of the investigation.

 [Section 39 amended by No. 44 of 1999 s.
 22 and 23; No. 33 of 2010 s.
-44.]
+44; No. 40 of 2012 s.
+15.]

 Division 3 — Investigations